 Because the raw activity counts in later time span may be greater than activity counts during the baseline time span, the activity index has a range of 0 - ∞.

-As an example, if the baseline time span is January 2020 and the 99.9th percentile count of total activity per county in January 2020 was 1000 geolocation data points, then a county that had 1500 data points on a day in March would have an activity index of 1.5 for that day.
+As an example, if the baseline time span is January 2020 and the 99.9th percentile count of total activity per grid tile in January 2020 was 1000 geolocation data points, then a grid tile that had 1500 data points on a day in March would have an activity index of 1.5 for that day.

 The Mapbox Movement data set is based on anonymous underlying mobile device activity that grows and changes every day.
 Any mobility data set is inherently skewed between highly populated regions (urban and metro areas) and sparsely populated regions (rural areas).
 So instead of providing "raw counts" of measurements, a custom normalization process is applied.
 This process measures and smooths out the impact of otherwise unpredictable changes in mobile device usage and calculates an activity index, which is more appropriate for comparison across time spans.